 3. Take Advantage of Your Smartphone in China

 The rise of the smartphone has revolutionized travel in China.
-Even if you don’t plan to unlock your phone in China, you can still use the Wi-fi function for maps, translation and ebook reading.
+Even if you don’t plan to unlock your phone in China, you can still use Wi-fi in China in order to enjoy maps, translation and ebook reading.
 Here are my favorite China travel apps:

 - Maps: If you’re traveling to any of the major cities in China I recommend downloading some free subway maps for Beijing, Shanghai or Hong Kong – all of which are free!
 In any case, many people don’t realize that your phone still has GPS capabilities even if you didn’t set up your phone to use in China.
 Just use the native maps program while connected to wifi and track your progress while you travel.